well-iam/vlm-pddl-manipulation/README.md

 - Compute: Workstation with Real-Time Kernel patch.

 ## 📐 Sensor Calibration (Eye-to-hand)

-To replicate the pick-and-place accuracy, an accurate extrinsic calibration between the camera (RealSense) and the robot base (FR3) is required.
+To ensure sub-centimeter pick-and-place accuracy, precise extrinsic calibration is performed.

 ### Calibration Target
 The system uses a **ChArUco Board** with the following specifications: